bioinfoHCC/HepatoInsightPlatform/README.md

 HepatoInsight Platform Quick Start Guide

-1. Download the software package ( HepatoInsightPlatform.zip  frome Release )
+1. Download the software package ( HepatoInsightPlatform.zip  frome Releases )

 1. Extract the archive using tools like 7-Zip or WinRAR